ethereum/execution-apis/src/engine/specification.md

-# Engine API.
-Interop edition
+# Engine API

-***WARNING***: This document will soon be deprecated in favor of the [mainnet target](../specification.md).

-This document specifies a subset of the Engine API methods that are required to be implemented for the Merge interop.
+This document specifies the Engine API methods that the Consensus Layer uses to interact with the Execution Layer.

-*Note*: Sync API design is yet a draft and considered optional for the interop.

 ## Underlying protocol